satyakonmsft/skype-docs/Skype/UCMA/creating-a-generic-bot.md

 # Creating a generic bot

-You can create a generic bot in four steps.
+You can create a generic bot in four steps:

 1. Create message handlers.